<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 This will create the following output.
 The highlighted part shows what the footnote looks like from inserting the special character into it.

-As you can see in the example, it is a simple process to find out the byte number of the desired special character and then use it in your program.
+In this example, it is a simple process to find out the byte number of the desired special character.

-Often in your datasets you may find issues, outliers and unexpected values, which sometimes may not be noticed straight away.
-There is a quick way to see all the unique values of a variable in a dataset by using the where option from the data menu.
+Often in datasets issues, outliers and unexpected values may not be noticed straight away.
+There is a quick way to see all the unique values of a variable in a dataset by using the ‘where’ option from the data menu.

 Although its primary use is to subset the data, it is also ideal for getting an overview of what values a variable can take.